Volunteering: Notes and requirements for our volunteer projects

 This blog article provides you with an overview of the personal and formal requirements that each participant of a volunteer project should fulfil.

-• You must be at least 18 years old to join our projects.
+- You must be at least 18 years old to join our projects.
+In some projects, for example our conservation project on North Island, the minimum age is 21.
 Only a small number of projects have an age limit.

-• You must have a valid passport and appropriate overseas health insurance.
+- You must have a valid passport and appropriate travel health insurance.

 Information on accommodation standards

 Everybody interested in joining a volunteer project abroad should be able to adjust to entirely unfamiliar standards of living in their future host country.
 Therefore, we would like to point out the importance of being flexible and adaptable regarding the accommodation and sanitary facilities provided by the programme.
 Those are very basic and – depending on the project – cannot be compared to European standards.

 The equipment and furnishings are limited to a minimum; air conditioning is not available.
 Depending on your host country occasional power blackouts or water outages are quite common.
 Please contact us if you have further questions about your accommodation.
 We are pleased to provide you with comprehensive information since we would like you to feel entirely prepared for your time abroad.

 We realise that some of the people in our projects want to see as many animals as possible in their natural environment.
 However, this is dependent on a number of factors.
 Please note that Natucate makes no guarantee that you will see a variety of animals, in particular the big five, as nature doesn’t always give us what we want.
 To make such a guarantee would be unprofessional and against our corporate philosophy.

 Furthermore, if you’re interested in joining one of our programmes, please note that none of them involve any direct interaction with wild animals.
 We are strongly against breeding young lions for canned hunting and have therefore signed the strict code of conduct of the organisation CACH (Campaign Against Canned Hunting).
 We can provide additional information, if required.
 To learn more about this subject, take a look at the following blog post: